-The configuration is complete when the appliance successfully contacts the Management Server and restarts.
+When the appliance successfully contacts the Management Server, the configuration is complete.

-Configure Forcepoint NGFW software using the NGFW Initial Configuration Wizard
+Using the NGFW Initial Configuration Wizard

 You can import or manually configure the settings for the NGFW Engine using either the command line or the web browser version of the NGFW Initial Configuration Wizard.